gkara00/Simple-Barotropic-Ocean-Model/README.md

 # Simple-Barotropic-Ocean-Model
-Α numerical model for a square basin in the north hemisphere in subtropical latitudes, written in Python.
+Α simple numerical model for a square basin in the north hemisphere in subtropical latitudes, written in Python.